AVSystem/developer-zone/docs/academy/exercise2b.md

 In the **build/psk-mode** directory, you will find the **.uf2** file which contains the added changes.

-Copy the `psk-mode.uf2` file to the Mass Storage device directory, and wait until the process finishes - copying the firmware image may take a while
+Copy the `psk-mode.uf2` file to the Mass Storage device directory, and wait until the process finishes - copying the firmware image may take a while.

 ## Check the logs